ZhangLabTJU/fastBCR/README_fastBCR-p.md

 fastBCR-p provides a **downstream flagging step** that annotates each **cluster** with a label ("Naive-derived (filtered)", "Memory-derived (kept)", "Non-public")based on **publicness z-score** and **SHM level**, enabling direct downstream evaluation, reporting, and visualization.

 #### Python Dependency
-The public antibody prediction module depends on the **BCR-V-BERT** and **PubBCRPredictor** Python package.
-Before running predictions, you need to install the required Python environment and dependencies as described in the [BCR-V-BERT](https://github.com/ZhangLabTJU/BCR-V-BERT) and [PubBCRPredictor](https://github.com/ZhangLabTJU/PubBCRPredictor).
+The public antibody prediction module depends on the **BCR-V-BERT** and **PubBCRp** Python package.
+Before running predictions, you need to install the required Python environment and dependencies as described in the [BCR-V-BERT](https://github.com/ZhangLabTJU/BCR-V-BERT) and [PubBCRp](https://github.com/ZhangLabTJU/PubBCRPredictor).

 ***Installation***